rossta/rossta.github.com/source/blog/2015-12-02-use-inverse_of.md

 I noticed something odd the other day.

-I while reviewing code from a colleague for our Rails app which introduced abstraction to render a list of items given by a `has_many` association.
+I was reviewing code for our Rails app which introduced abstraction to render a list of items given by a `has_many` association.
 The code was passing around the inverse instance (the original owner of the association) all over the place.

 Wouldn't we expect the inverse to be available on our `has_many` items?